 The story of a fisherman and businessman

-The Mexican Fisherman story is an adaptation of a short parable originally told by Heinrich Theodor Böll, a prominent German writer in the mid-1950s.
-This version, which was adapted for the American reader, tells of a chance encounter between a successful Harvard graduate and a village fisherman.
+The Mexican Fisherman story (sometimes told as the Brazilian fisherman) is an adaptation of a short parable originally told by Heinrich Theodor Böll, a prominent German author in the mid-1950s.
+This version, which was adapted for the American reader, tells of a chance encounter between a Mexican fisherman and successful businessman.

-The story packs some powerful lessons within its simple and brief narrative.
+The thought-provoking tale packs some powerful life lessons within its simple and brief narrative.
 I was recently reminded of the profound truths that speak between its lines and wanted to share some insights I gleaned from reading it again.

 The Mexican Fisherman